 Kids will love this rainbow variation on the classic naked eggs experiment.
 Don’t just make naked rubber eggs, make rainbow rubber eggs!

-My kids like colorful, dramatic science experiments.
+My kids like colorful, dramatic science experiments for kids.
 There is nothing tame or boring about making rainbow naked eggs!
 This experiment has both the “wow” factor and the gross factor that will make confirmed science lovers for life.
+We used this experiment as a fun addition to our St. Patrick’s Day STEM activities, but you can also use it for an Easter STEM activity or any time of year as a crowd-pleasing STEM activity.

 STEM Activity Ideas: Rainbow Naked Eggs Experiment